A Complete Guide to the Different Types of Glass Used in Display Case Manufacturing

 • Low-E coatings offering partial UV reduction

-• Specialist museum coatings blocking 96–99% of UV while reducing glare
+• Museum coatings blocking 96–99% of UV while reducing glare

-Best used for: Museums, archives, heritage displays, and retail environments showcasing sensitive materials.
+Best used for: Museums, archives, and sensitive retail displays.

 Which Glass Is Best for Security?